ansys/pyaedt/Readme.md

 PyAEDT
 ======

-PyAedt consolidates and extends all AEDT-based scripting functionalities to allow reuse of existing code, sharing of best practices, and increased collaboration.
+PyAEDT consolidates and extends all AEDT-based scripting functionalities to allow reuse of existing code, sharing of best practices, and increased collaboration.
-PyAedt runs under the [MIT License](LICENSE.md).
+PyAEDT runs under the [MIT License](LICENSE.md).

 This tool has been tested on HFSS, Icepak, and Maxwell 3D, EDB, and Q3D.